Table of Contents

-- Overtraining, or overtraining syndrome, occurs if one goes well beyond the point of nonfunctional overreaching.
+- Overtraining, or “overtraining syndrome” (“OTS”), occurs if one goes well beyond the point of nonfunctional overreaching.
 This can lead to decreases in performance for months as well as several negative health effects.
 Thankfully, this is incredibly rare from straightforward resistance and athletic training.
 If a person follows a reasonable exercise program and adjusts accordingly when signs of excess fatigue set in the odds of entering a state of true overtraining are very minimal.

 Tip: If you have an upcoming vacation or short period of time where you know you will not exercise regularly, you can take advantage of the functional overreaching principle above.
 Assuming your normal training has not already caused you to accumulate a significant amount of fatigue, you can increase your training volume the week before a vacation.
 Then after the vacation when you are fully rested and recovered you may be even stronger than before the vacation started.
-Obviously there are several variables and factors here, but this is a viable strategy.
+Powerlifters and strength athletes will regularly take 2-7 days off prior to a competition to good effect.(Travis, 2020) Obviously there are several variables and factors here, but this is a viable strategy.